 Since there are so few of these nodes, compared to hundreds of standard nodes, jobs requesting them will often have a long wait in the queue.
 The wait will be worthwhile, though, If these nodes solve your memory problem.

-To use the huge-memory node on Oakley you must request the whole node (
+To use the huge-memory node on Owens you request the whole node (

 Put a virtual memory limit on your job

 The sections above are intended to help you get your job running correctly.
 This section is about forcing your job to fail gracefully if it consumes too much memory.
 If your memory usage is unpredictable, it is preferable to terminate the job when it exceeds a memory usage limit rather than allow it to crowd other jobs or crash a node.

 The memory limit enforced by PBS is ineffective because it only limits physical memory usage (resident set size or RSS).
 When your job reaches its memory limit it simply starts using virtual memory, or swap.
 PBS allows you to put a limit on virtual memory, but that has problems also.

 We will use Linux terminology.
 Each process has several virtual memory values associated with it.
 VmSize is virtual memory size; VmRSS is resident set size, or physical memory used; VmSwap is swap space used.
 The number we care about is the total memory used by the process, which is VmRSS + VmSwap.
 What PBS allows a job to limit is VmRSS (using